Sausage-SONG/Few-shot-action-recognition/README.md

 # Acknowledge

-This repo makes use of some great work.
+This repo makes use of some great works.
 Our appreciation for

 1. [locuslab / TCN](https://github.com/locuslab/TCN)
 2. [fujenchu / relationNet](https://github.com/dragen1860/LearningToCompare-Pytorch)